-IV.
 G. Dual Ph.D.
 Degree in Physics and Computational Mathematics Science and Engineering

 It is possible to pursue a dual degree in Physics and Computational Mathematics Science and Engineering (CMSE).
-In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [15].
+In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [26].
 In case of a dual degree, the student should identify which of the degrees are the primary and secondary affiliations.
 This section contains the requirements for students who choose Physics as the primary affiliation.
-Students who choose CMSE as the primary affiliation must refer to the CMSE requirements [17].
+Students who choose CMSE as the primary affiliation must refer to the CMSE requirements [28].
 CMSE also sets requirements if it is the secondary affiliation - these requirements are included in the requirements stated below.
-Where this section is quiet, the requirements of Section IV.
-A. Ph.D. in Physics apply.
+Where this section is quiet, the requirements of Section A. Ph.D. in Physics apply.

-- 3 of the 4 PHY subject exam courses PHY 820, 831, 851, 852 (see Section 4), with a GPA of 3.33 for the subject exams, as well as an oral subject exam with a score of 3.5 or better - 2 of the 4 core CMSE courses (See ref.
-[18]), and pass the corresponding subject exams with an average grade of 3.25 - The remainder of their course requirements can be from any reasonable combination of courses, ensuring that the students take a minimum of 12 credits of computationally-focused coursework to fulfill their CMSE cognate requirement with the maximum number of required credits being 120% of the credit requirement in the primary graduate program, excluding research credits.
+- Pass 3 of the 4 Physics subject exam courses PHY 820, 831, 841, 851, with a score of at least 3.0 for the subject exam, which is the best of the course grade and the final exam grade, as well as an oral subject exam with a score of 3.5 or better - 2 of the 4 core CMSE courses (See ref.
+[29]), and pass the corresponding subject exams with an average grade of 3.25 - The remainder of their course requirements can be from any reasonable combination of courses, ensuring that the students take a minimum of 12 credits of computationally-focused coursework to fulfill their CMSE cognate requirement with the maximum number of required credits being 120% of the credit requirement in the primary graduate program, excluding research credits.